 In its citation, the RAI praised the pricing and choice of Sol Rio’s Kids Size Me children’s menu which comprises three courses for €10 – or from €4.50 for a main course – and includes a comprehensive range of healthy but tasty options.

-It includes: small soups and chowders, small chicken Caesar salads, melon boats and garlic breads for starters; char-grilled breast of chicken, small Irish steak; vegetarian risotto, Spaghetti Bolognese, McCormack’s homemade sausages and meat or vegetarian lasagne for mains.
-Desserts include: ice creams; fruit salads; profiteroles and the Sol Rio banana split.
+It includes small soups and chowders, small chicken Caesar salads, melon boats and garlic bread for starters; char-grilled breast of chicken, small Irish steak; vegetarian risotto, Spaghetti Bolognese, McCormack’s homemade sausages and meat or vegetarian lasagne for mains.
+Desserts include ice creams; fruit salads; profiteroles and the Sol Rio banana split.

 Established in 1997 by Sinead and Jose Barosso, Sol Rio Restaurant is situated upstairs in a two-storey building on Westport’s Bridge Street while the popular Sol Rio Café occupies the bottom floor.

 The restaurant has a continental feel with Irish and Portuguese cuisine featuring on the menu, including the famous Portuguese pastries, Pastel De Natas, which are a big seller amongst the locals and have featured in the Irish Times.
 Sol Rio has won numerous awards over the years, including Best Customer Service in Connaught and Best Casual Dining in Connaught at the Irish Restaurant Awards.